 This one is a toughie.
 Sometimes it’s important to bring checked baggage with you on a flight.
 We can’t say the number of times where we wish we had.
 However, it’s not always the best options.
 In fact, a lot of the time (especially in busy airports), it’s better to avoid baggage checking and just bring along the carry-on allowance.
 You would be pretty surprised by how much they let you fly with.
 It’s a lot.

-The logic behind this manoeuvre is that you won’t have to wait in long queues to get your bags checked.
+The logic behind this maneuver is that you won’t have to wait in long queues to get your travel duffel bag checked.
 We’ve been in queues which have lasted for over 3 hours.
 We know people who have been in worse.

 Keep a Level Head